Nepal's "magic" surgeon brings light back to poor

 "Getting such training in developed countries is both expensive and difficult.
 But it is easy and nice here," said Ethiopian doctor Fikru Melka, 49.

-Australia's Fred Hollows Foundation, which helped set up the lens production facility, and the Himalaya Cataract Project based in Salt Lake City, Utah, also support the center.
+Australia's Fred Hollows Foundation, which helped set up the lens production facility, and the Himalaya Cataract Project based in Salt Lake City, Utah, also support the centre.

 Ruit has personally conducted nearly 125,000 operations including in free field camps in Nepal and other countries like North Korea, China, Indonesia, India, Ghana and Nigeria.